isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2038.md

 ---
-title: Zeemart - Zeemart Buyer Hub (Upto 50 outlets w/integration) (Package 4)
+title: NetQ Management System - NetQ Management System
 permalink: /productivity-solutions-grant/solutionrepo/solution2038
 ---

 ### Description

-Zeemart is a B2B platform that connects Buyers and Suppliers in the Horeca (Hotels, Restaurants, Catering) industry.
-For Buyers, Zeemart provides a platform (mobile & web) to perform sourcing, procurement, inventory, financing & payment activities for their operations.
-For Suppliers, Zeemart provides an all-in-one solution (web) for their digital marketing, lead generation, order management, inventory, eInvoicing, and payment collection business activities.
+Arrowlogic Pte Ltd has been established since 2008 locally in Singapore and we believe in giving utmost value to our customers in terms of both the best product and service.
+We help our clients streamline and optimize their queue.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Zeemart_Annex_3_CR_wef_19_August_2021_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Arrowlogic20200497_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria